 The Maldives Coral Institute is a science-led body that aims to help coral reefs to survive and adapt to the changing climate.
 Since 2020, the Maldives Coral Institute and Mars have worked together to identify suitable restoration sites and collaborate on a pilot program to test the effectiveness and scalability of Reef Star restoration.
 Watch here to discover more about partnership.

-NDRF is a non-profit organization with a vision to create multi-stakeholder discussion and action to conserve coral reefs globally, with a particular focus on the reefs surrounding Bali including Nusa Dua.
-NDRF focuses their work on three core areas: conservation, research and education programs.
+Bali Blue Harmony is a non-profit organization with a vision to create multi-stakeholder discussion and action to conserve coral reefs globally, with a particular focus on the reefs surrounding Bali.

 The Ocean Trust (TOT) is an Keyan-based NGO aiming to rebuild and restore degraded reefs up and down the coast of East Africa, starting in the Lamu Archipelago, Kenya.
 Mars Sustainable Solutions and TOT partnered in 2022, and installed the first Reef Star in the East African region in January 2023, marking an exciting milestone for coral reef restoration.